 Some packs of metal straws will come with a straw cleaner supplied.
 You may not need to use this regularly if you are able to rinse your straws after use.

-Once you have finished your drink, a quick sip of water will help clean the inside of your straw out and prevent any impurities drying and becoming stuck inside.
+Tip: Once you have finished your drink, a quick sip of water will help clean the inside of your straw out and prevent any impurities drying and becoming stuck inside.

-- Food grade 304 steel or higher
+- Look for food grade 304 steel or higher

 - 6mm-8mm straws are good all-rounders